velvia/presentations/2015-breakthrough-olap-cass-spark/olap-cass-spark.md

 ## You can help!

-- Send me your use cases for OLAP on Cassandra and Spark
+- Send me your use cases for fast big data analysis on Spark and Cassandra
     + Especially IoT, Event, Time-Series
     + What is your data model?
 - Email if you want to contribute